Abstract¶

 The Optimist, the Pessimist, and the Realist¶

-A first useful point is that, for the realist, a lower bound for the level of market resources is Aiyagari, 1994Huggett, 1993, because if equalled this value then there would be a positive finite chance (however small) of receiving or in every future period, which would require the consumer to set to zero in order to guarantee that the intertemporal budget constraint holds.
-Since consumption of zero yields negative infinite utility, the solution to the realist consumer’s problem is not well defined for values of Zeldes, 1989Deaton, 1991, and the limiting value of the realist’s is zero as .
+A first useful point is that, for the realist, a lower bound for the level of market resources is the natural borrowing constraint derived by Aiyagari (1994) and Huggett (1993), because if equalled this value then there would be a positive finite chance (however small) of receiving in every future period, which would require the consumer to set to zero in order to guarantee that the intertemporal budget constraint holds.
+Since consumption of zero yields negative infinite utility, Zeldes (1989) and Deaton (1991) show that the solution to the realist consumer’s problem is not well defined for values of , and the limiting value of the realist’s is zero as , where as (established in Carroll & Shanker (2024)).

-We can now transparently define the optimal consumption rules for the two perfect foresight problems, those of the ‘optimist’ and the ‘pessimist.’
+We now define the optimal consumption rules for the two perfect foresight problems.
 The ‘pessimist’ perceives human wealth to be equal to its minimum feasible value with certainty, so consumption is given by the perfect foresight solution

 The ‘optimist,’ on the other hand, pretends that there is no uncertainty about future income, and therefore consumes